visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The LCS operator utilizes Lyapunov Exponents based on the Cauchy-Green Tensor
-to highlight LCS's in vector fields.
-The Cauchy-Green tensor is used as an
+to highlight Lagrangian Coherent Structures in vector fields.
+When performing a
-equivalent definition because it is independent of the mesh discretization.
-As
-such, when performing an FTLE calculation, the time can be specified as one
+Finite Time Lyapunov Exponent (FTLE) calculation, the time can be specified as
-would for a traditional FTLE, and the resulting value will be based on the
+one would for a traditional FTLE, and the resulting value will be based on the
 maximal Eigen value.

 However, when performing the calculation with Finite Space Lyapunov Exponents
 (FSLE), instead of assuming a uniform mesh discretization and specifying the
 dispersion distance, we specify a dispersion factor.
 In a traditional FTLE,
 this is the dispersion distance divided by the initial distance.
 In the
-equivalent definition the dispersion distance is the maximal Eigen value.
+equivalent definition, the dispersion distance is the maximal Eigen value.
 Thus
 when the maximal Eigen value is greater than the specified dispersion factor,
 then the exponent is calculated.